Central Victoria field trip — 3 spaces left

 Day one – Monday 28 October

 Depart Melbourne CBD bright and early (8.00am) and travel towards Maldon.
-On the bus we will learn about the unique ecology of Central Victoria, land use history and current patterns and the challenges and opportunities for landscape scale biodiversity conservation.
+On the bus we will learn about the unique ecology of Central Victoria, land use history and current patterns and the challenges and opportunities for landscape scale biodiversity conservation from Chris Timewell, BirdLife Australia.
 Sophie Bickford, Biolinks Alliance, will outline the key partners needed for successful landscape scale work and some of the initiatives underway.

 Morning tea at Mt Tarrengower, panoramic view of the landscape and discussion with botanist Paul Forman.